patrocloschris/WAM-Prolog-Compiler/README.md

 # Requirements
  - Gcc (4+)

-# Compile
+# Compilation
+Use makefile, just run the following command
 `make`

-# Execute a simple example
+# Execution
+`./prologIC`
-`./prologIC` use as input example.pl
+use as input example.pl